 All raw spectra of our FI were provided in the data repository.
 Because we already conducted an in-depth analysis of FI at Kīlauea (DeVitre and Wieser, GPL in press), and surveyed the Raman spectrum for presence of other species, we are confident that the only species present in this case are CO2, <10% H2O, and rare small amounts of SO2.
 We agree that it is important to consider this however – and therefore include a more detailed discussion of the importance of surveying for other fluid species while conducting these analyses.
 We correct pressures using DiadFit for the likely presence of H2O (although it was not detected in the FI) based on the XH2O estimated from MI data at Kīlauea.

 Concerning why we did not use Fall or Remigi, this is because the use of literature densimeters calibrated on different instruments than our own is inappropriate (LaMadrid et al., 2017; DeVitre et al., 2021; Devitre et al., 2023) and alone can account for errors on measured densities of up to 0.15 g/cm3 (catastrophic).
 Therefore, we built our own densimeter calibration at UC Berkeley using an apparatus of the same construction as DeVitre et al., 2021.
-This calibration is specific to our instrument and a comparison of densities measured by microthermometry and our Raman (they are within 5% of each other) is presented in DeVitre and Wieser, GPL in press.
+This calibration is specific to our instrument and a comparison of densities measured by icrothermometry and our Raman (they are within 5% of each other) is presented in DeVitre and Wieser, GPL in press.
 3) The temperature was used for crossing the CO2 isochors.
 The authors state that 1150 C was set as temperature of entrapment of the inclusions.
 Please provide more details to convince the readers why did you chose such a value?

 We now provide more details on the choice of temperature, however we note that this is based on chemistry of Kīlauea magmas and geothermometric data from past eruptions like 2018 LERZ which in general indicate that 1150~ is a reasonable ballpark (DeVitre and Wieser,2023). “assuming an entrapment temperature of 1150 ˚C, based on geothermometric estimates of erupted liquids for previous events such as the 2018 LERZ eruption (Gansecki et al., 2019).
 We highlight that the fluid inclusion method is relatively insensitive to large temperature uncertainties (±150 K, Fig. 1a-b).
 Even if we consider the entire range of measured temperatures from olivine-saturated liquids erupted in the history of Kīlauea volcano (~1100–1350 ˚C), the resulting pressure and depth difference is no larger than 20% (Fig. 1c).
 At pressures relevant for Kīlauea magma storage, this corresponds to a 1σ uncertainty on measured depths smaller than 0.5 km (Fig. 1b).
 Given that the maximum range of measured temperatures in our final dataset is only ~125 K (1182–1307 ˚C), this means that the pressure difference induced by our first assumption of 1150 ˚C is at most 13% in the worst-case scenario and less than 8% when compared to the mean measured temperature (~1240 ˚C, Fig. 1c).”

-The temperatures were refined after olivine analyses.
+The temperatures were refined after ”livi’e analyses.
 4) The quality of petrography images is poor, especially the optical microscopy images.
 Based on my experiences the routinely used microscopes provide better images than what the author show here (etc the Nikon OptiPhot2 optical microscope equipped with a Nikon CoolPix DS-Fi1 camera).
 Normally, we use a special condenser that is perfect for inclusion-seeking.
 For image quality, for example, please see figure 1 in Guzmics et al., 2019, https://doi.org/10.1130/G46125.1) I don’t see the reason why you didn’t use such a properly working, routinely used optical microscopes equipped with a suitable camera instead of your smartphone-assisted technique?